Tencent/tdesign-flutter/tdesign-component/README.md

 # Notice:

 - Theme styles such as color/font size/font style/rounded corners/shadow can be configured through json files.
-Get theme data through `TDTheme.of(context)` or `DTheme.defaultData()`.
+Get theme data through `TDTheme.of(context)` or `TDTheme.defaultData()`.
 It is recommended that all components use `TDTheme.of(context)`Only components that do not need to follow the local theme can use `TDTheme.defaultData()`.

   Examples of usage of colors, fonts, rounded corners, etc.:
 ```